 Driving in Ireland on the motorways is easy but you may want to consider travelling the smaller roads for the local experience and the stunning scenery.
 Some roads can be quite narrow but if you take it slowly you will enjoy the experience more.

 No. 1 Pery Square is one of Ireland’s Blue Book properties, a boutique manor townhouse 5 minutes from the centre of Limerick consisting of 20 luxurious appointed bedrooms.
-You will be welcomed warmly by the owner Patricia Roberts when you check in.
-Enjoy a luxurious spa treatment at their organic Voya spa and afterward enjoy a sumptuous dinner at Sash.
+You will be welcomed warmly by the owner Patricia Roberts when you check-in.
+Enjoy a luxurious spa treatment at their organic Voya spa and afterwards enjoy a sumptuous dinner at Sash.
 Breakfast is a real treat, with so many options available.

 During your stay in Limerick you can enjoy visiting: